-The Ruby Ranch meadows consist of numerous tracts of common and privately-owned land.
-Article III, Section 2 (a) and (d) include the provisions that dedicate common tracts to WBMD, and the water rights to the RROA.
+There are seven Tracts designated for hay production and/or grazing.
+Each season the SIH committee will identify which Tracts will be harvested versus available for grazing.
+Article III, Section 2 (a) and (d) include the provisions that dedicate common Tracts to WBMD, and the water rights to the RROA.
 Article VII, Section 7 of the Covenants grants the RROA ownership of "all of the hay in the irrigated meadows of the subdivision...", together with the responsibility "for irrigation of the meadows and fertilization, cutting and harvesting of the hay each season."
+The

-The WBMD is responsible for ensuring the meadows are maintained and harvested in the manner directed by the Covenants, while the RROA maintains ownership of all water rights.
+WBMD is responsible for ensuring the meadows are maintained and harvested in the manner directed by the Covenants, while the RROA maintains ownership of all water rights.